Exporting Hubspot Deals for Revenue Analysis

 At Autohost, our RevOps team joined our HubSpot data together with our invoices, billing settings, user accounts, and product usage data.
 This allows us to predict revenue, and make data-driven decisions.
 We can investigate discrepancies between signed contracts and billed invoices, and we can predict revenue based on product usage.

-We created a custom property in HubSpot on deals and companies called autohost_user_id
+We created a custom property in HubSpot on deals and companies called autohost_user_id to help us link between HubSpot and the users in our product.

 The onboarding team updates this property after deals are closed, during the onboarding process.